litestar-org/litestar/docs/usage/3-parameters/4-layered-parameters.md

   as part of the request of validation will fail.

 - `router_param` is a header param with the key `MyHeader`.
 Because its declared as `required=False`, it will not fail validation if not present unless explicitly declared by a route handler - and in this case it is.
-Thus it is actually required for the router handler function that declares it as an `str` and not an `Optional[str]`.
+Thus, it is actually required for the router handler function that declares it as an `str` and not an `Optional[str]`.
 If a string value is provided, it will be tested against the provided regex.